Immigration Law for Businesses

 - Following the labor certification process, the employer must file an I-140 Immigrant Petition on behalf of the worker, which, if approved, the worker can then use to obtain a green card when a visa is available.

 How can I help my employee get his green card?

-A: The employment-based green card process begins with the PERM application, which is a certification from the Department of Labor that there are no willing and able U.S. citizen or permanent resident applicants for the position.
-Prior to obtaining this certification, the employer must conduct defined recruitment steps in an attempt to employ any willing and able U.S. workers.
-Following the labor certification process, the employer must file an I-140 Immigrant Petition on behalf of the worker, which, if approved, the worker can then use to obtain his or her green card when a visa is available.
+A: The employment-based green card process begins with the PERM application, which is a certification from the Department of Labor that there are no willing and able United States citizen or permanent resident applicants for the position.
+Prior to obtaining this certification, the employer must conduct defined recruitment steps in an attempt to employ any willing and able United States workers.
+Following the labor certification process, the employer must file an I-140 Immigrant Petition on behalf of the worker which, if approved, the worker can then use to obtain his or her green card when a visa is available.

 Dworken & Bernstein can assist businesses to remain in compliance with United States immigration laws while employing non-US citizens.